dogwaddle/CreativeProductivityGuide/README.md

 # Note to Visitors

 This project has been moved to offline development, with the wiki being developed in a personal note repository.
-I do plan on putting it either on its own page or into the wiki once I finish. - May 2020
+I do plan on putting it either on its own page using Neuron Zettelkasten or into this wiki once I finish. - May 2020

+***

-# All the information is Stored in the Wiki
+## All the information is Stored in the Wiki

 The _**wiki**_ is where you are going to house all the information you need as you come across it and organize it.
 Then in the _**code sections**_, that is where you'll **distill** all the **information** and **create** a **comic book** out of it.

 In the code section you'll have readme files that serve as scripts and then you'll upload drawings of the actual comic pages as you complete them.

-# Idea 1
+### Idea 1

 Make this into the Cartoon Guide to Creative Genius

-# Idea 2
+### Idea 2
 8/16/19

 Make this into an interactive scrollable website that evolves, using the same art as Idea 1.